Impostor syndrome can often hold solopreneurs back from achieving their goals

-Basically, when you experience imposter syndrome, you attribute your achievements to some external “fluke” instead of your own personal skills, talents, and efforts.
+Basically, when you experience impostor syndrome, you attribute your achievements to some external “fluke” instead of your own personal skills, talents, and efforts.
 You might also feel like you’re the odd one out, like you are the one who doesn’t belong.

 Studies show that up to 70% of people have experienced imposter syndrome.
 It’s more common in women than men, and especially in those who are overachievers and perfectionists.
 (Sound familiar?)